Oman: Legal system

 Oman is an absolute monarchy, with the Sultan's word having the force of law.
 The judiciary branch is subordinate to the Sultan.
 According to Oman's constitution, Sharia law is one of the sources of legislation.
 Sharia court departments within the civil court system are responsible for family-law matters, such as divorce and inheritance.

-While ultimate power is concentrated in the Sultan, and Oman does not have an official separation of powers the late Sultan Qaboos declined to grant the full title Minister of Defence, Minister of Foreign Affairs and Minister of Finance to the ministers exercising those responsibilities, preferring to keep them within the Royal Domain.
-The current Sultan Haitham has granted the ministers responsible of those portfolios the full titles, whilst elevating the defense portfolio to that of a deputy prime minister.
+While ultimate power is concentrated in the Sultan and Oman does not have an official separation of powers, the late Sultan Qaboos declined to grant the full title Minister of Defence, Minister of Foreign Affairs and Minister of Finance to the ministers exercising those responsibilities, preferring to keep them within the Royal Domain.
+The current Sultan Haitham has granted the ministers responsible of those portfolios the full titles, whilst elevating the defence portfolio to that of a deputy prime minister.
 Since 1970 all legislation has been promulgated through royal decrees, including the 1996 Basic Law.
 The Sultan appoints the ministers, the judges, and can grant pardons and commute sentences.
 The Sultan's authority is inviolable and the Sultan expects total subordination to his will.

-The administration of justice is highly personalized, with limited due process protections, especially in political and security-related cases.
+The administration of justice is highly personalised, with limited due process protections, especially in political and security-related cases.
 The Basic Statute of the State is supposedly the cornerstone of the Omani legal system and it operates as a constitution for the country.
-The Basic Statute was issued in 1996 and thus far has only been amended twice: in 2011, in response to protests; and in 2021, to create the position of Crown Prince of Oman.
+The Basic Statute was issued in 1996 and thus far has been amended only twice: in 2011, in response to protests; and in 2021, to create the position of Crown Prince of Oman.

 Though Oman's legal code theoretically protects civil liberties and personal freedoms, both are regularly ignored by the regime.
 Women and children face legal discrimination in many areas.
 Women are excluded from certain state benefits, such as housing loans, and are refused equal rights under the personal status law.
 Women also experience restrictions on their self-determination in respect to health and reproductive rights.

-The Omani legislature is the bicameral Council of Oman, consisting of an upper chamber, the Council of State (Majlis ad-Dawlah) and a lower chamber, the Consultative Council (Majlis ash-Shoura).
+The Omani legislature is the bicameral Council of Oman, consisting of an upper chamber, the Council of State (Majlis ad-Dawlah) and a lower chamber, the Consultative Assembly (Majlis al-Shura).
 Political parties are banned, as are any affiliations based on religion.
 The upper chamber has 71 members, appointed by the Sultan from among prominent Omanis; it has only advisory powers.
-The 84 members of the Consultative Council are elected by universal suffrage to serve four-year terms.
+The 84 members of the Consultative Assembly are elected by universal suffrage to serve four-year terms.
 The members are appointed for three-year terms, which may be renewed once.
-The last elections were held on 27 October 2019, and the next is due in October 2023.
+The last elections were held on 29 October 2023, and the next is due in October 2027.
 Oman's national anthem, As-Salam as-Sultani is dedicated to former Sultan Qaboos.